pascallaliberte/sharpen.page/index.md

 ---

 <div class="intro" markdown="1">
-A service to help you sharpen how you talk about your product, based on the Jobs-To-Be-Done theory of buyer psychology.
+A service to help fix your moments of hesitation about your product, based on the Jobs-To-Be-Done theory of buyer behaviour.
 </div>

 ---

 Hi, my name is [Pascal Laliberté](https://pascallaliberte.me).
 I'm preparing a service to help you sharpen that product or service you've got.
 I'll help you make it more tuned to <mark>help your customer progress on what they're trying to get progress on</mark>, more distinctive, more incisive, and, well, <mark>more sharp</mark>.

+As a side effect, you'll be more confident about the decisions you make about your product.

 ## I can help <mark>the next time...</mark>

 * You are **putting together a product** and you'd like more confidence on how to price it;
-* You have **started to map out the Forces of Progress Diagrams of your offering(s)** and would like some feedback about your choices;
-* You have **made a big sale of a service or customized product to a B2B client** and would like to find out the core reason (the job-to-be-done) of the purchase so you can tweak how you approach new clients;
+* You have **made a big sale of a service or customized product to a B2B client** and would like to find out the core reason (the job-to-be-done) of the purchase so you can tweak how you approach new B2B clients;
 * You have **made a number of sales of a product** and would like to find out the core reason (the job-to-be-done) of the purchase so you can tweak how you market your product and how you package it;
 * You are **about to add some features** but you don't know if they'll contribute to buyer anxieties about your product;
+* You have **started to map out the Forces of Progress Diagrams of your offering(s)** and would like some feedback about your choices;
 * You are **getting more than 10,000 visits to your site** and would like to test out different marketing copy so you can see if you can increase your revenue.
 {: .home-jobs }

+In short, <mark>I help fix your hesitations about your product</mark>.
+{: .intro }

 ---

 ## I'll achieve this via these engagements:

-* **1-on-1 calls** to review your product approach (pricing, features, messaging)
+* **1-on-1 calls** to review your product approach (pricing, features, messaging);
-* **Buyer Interviews and Buyer Research** to uncover the job for which they hired your product, what they switched away from, and the emotional back-and-forth in their decision-making
+* **Buyer Interviews and Buyer Research** to uncover the job for which they hired your product, what they switched away from, and the emotional back-and-forth in their decision-making;
-* **Copywriting reviews and tweaks** with split-testing (A/B testing)
+* **Copywriting reviews and tweaks** with split-testing (A/B testing).

 ---